It is a city that will keep you on your toes by throwing curveballs at you—thus, forcing you to pay attention to how fractally interesting it is.

 This was an interesting situation because I happened to be on both sides of the hunt in a short period.
 I will thus split this into two parts.
 The first is my experience in finding a new flat with flatmates and the next is finding a flatmate when you have your own flat already3.

 A lot of people don't attend to “the internal lever” enough when dealing with life.
 This lever exists in you and not out in the world.
-It's easier to operate on you than it is to operate on the world (even if neither are easy).
+It's easier to alter your inner world than it is to manipulate the world out there (even if neither are easy).

 A friend recently pointed out that I have a discernable vocal fry.
 I had to look it up—a short description immediately made me understand that I had it.